 17. Standard case, just copy the lat & long from the REFs.

 18. Corrections in seconds of arc to bring the chart to WGS84.
 This is generally stated on the chart (if they exist), in a format where the corrections are in minutes of arc for plotting a WGS84 position on the chart.
 This correction must be transformed to seconds of arc and the signs reversed.(we are doing the reverse to the case stated on the charts).
 These values are sometimes difficult to find on the chart.
-Think of OpenCPNs grid as fixed.
-The Chart needs to be moved.
+Think of OpenCPNs grid as a fixed WGS84 grid.
+A WGS 84 charts printed grid should agree with OpenCPN', grid.
+If not, the Chart needs to be moved.
 Use + for N and E. Use O's measure tool to measure the offset in meters.1 sec of arc latitude is 31 m.
 The longitude varies with the latitude and 1 sec is about 15 m in lat 60.

 19. If a chart spans the 180th meridian = > CPH/180.0, else => CPH/0.0.
 So CPH/ is 0.0 for most charts.
 Note that OpenCPN handles transiting the 180:th meridian while a few other plotters don't.